High-Yield Construction Hazard Control Tables

 Test Your Knowledge

-Heavy rain occurs overnight at an active trench.
-Which question should drive the morning safety decision?
+Heavy rain occurs overnight at an active trench that was inspected the prior afternoon.
+Which question should drive the morning entry decision?

 A